The Sign of Four - Part Ten

 See?

+Don't do that.
 It's just a drop of blood.

-Put the knife talking and I'll spill a bucket of it.
+Put the knife talking, and I'll spill a bucket of it

-Right out of her neck.
+right out of her neck.
+Is that clear?

 If we're going to get what we want,